-1 In developing this plan, briefly describe how the school sought advice from individuals (teachers, staff, other school leaders, paraprofessionals, specialized instructional support personnel, parents, community partners, and other stakeholders) was accomplished.
-The Title I plan was developed with the involvement of members from all stakeholder groups at meetings, by email, and through sharing documents through Google.
+1. In developing this plan, briefly describe how the school sought advice from individuals (teachers, staff, other school leaders, paraprofessionals, specialized instructional support personnel, parents, community partners, and other stakeholders).

+The Title I plan was developed with the involvement of members from all stakeholder groups at meetings, by email, and through sharing of documents through Google.

-2 Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
-One-hundred percent of teachers at the school meet Professional Qualifications requirements established by the Walton County School District.
-Principals will closely monitor teaching assignments to ensure that teachers are only teaching subjects in their field.
+2. Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.

+One-hundred percent of our content area teachers at the school meet Professional Qualifications requirements established by the Walton County School District.
+Administration will closely monitor teaching assignments to ensure that teachers are only teaching subjects in their field.
 Each school year (or semester), schedules of at-risk students, particularly low-income (ED) and minority (Black, Hispanic, Asian) will be reviewed to ensure that these students are not repeatedly scheduled into classes taught by the least effective or least experienced teachers in the school

-3 Provide a general description of the Title I instructional program being implemented at this Title I School.
+3. Provide a general description of the Title I instructional program being implemented at this Title I school.
 Specifically define the subject areas to be addressed and the instructional strategies/methodologies to be employed to address the identified needs of the most academically at-risk students in the school.
 Please include services to be provided for students living in local institutions for neglected or delinquent children (if applicable).

-Title I funds are used to employ additional staff (teachers) who support struggling learners in the areas of Reading, Mathematics, Science, and Social Studies.
-These staff may pull students for small group or one-on-one tutoring or may push into classrooms to provide support.
-Staff will also provide instruction to smaller groups of students using innovative strategies.
-Students may participate in Read 180 or System 44 to address decoding or comprehension issues.
+Title I funds are used to employ additional staff (teachers and/or paraprofessionals) who support struggling learners in the areas of Reading and/or Mathematics.
+These additional staff may pull students for small group or one-on-one tutoring or may push into classrooms to provide support.
+Other support persons will support in ensuring that the needs of all at-risk students are addressed.
 At present, the school has no students living in institutions for neglected or delinquent children.

-4 If applicable, provide a description of how teachers, in constation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
-Please include a description of how the school will develop and implement mtiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
-Also include a description of the measurable scale n/a - The district does not have any Targeted Assistance Programs.

-(point system) that uses the objective criteria to rank all students.
+4. If applicable, provide a description of how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
+Please include a description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
+Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.